rivernews/fortune-500-analysis/README.md

 ## TODO

+- [ ] Have to handle case when there's only one result, gd page will be different.
+- [ ] We also need review # for reliability check
-- Scroll down to load more of the list
+- ~~Scroll down to load more of the list~~

 ## Dependencies